Also known as: Stool culture, Culture - stool or Gastroenteritis fecal culture

 A fecal culture is a lab test to find organisms in the stool (feces) that can cause gastrointestinal symptoms and disease.

-How the test is performed
+How the Test is Performed

 A stool sample is needed.

-How to prepare for the test
+How to Prepare for the Test

 You will get a collection container for the stool specimen.

-How the test will feel
+How the Test will Feel

 There is no discomfort.

-Why the test is performed
+Why the Test is Performed

-Talk to your doctor about the meaning of your specific test results.
+Talk to your provider about the meaning of your specific test results.

-Abnormal results may indicate an intestinal infection.
+Abnormal results may mean you have an intestinal infection.